kannankvs/mddocs/Management VRF Design Document Namespace.md

 ### Default Routing Table For Management Traffic
 This option is based on non-standard way of visualizing the routing table.
 By default, all data traffic are handled via "default routing table".
 But, this is not mandatory.
 Instead, create a "blue VRF" and associate all front-panel ports to "blue VRF" and management port (eth0) is associated to default VRF.
 The "default VRF routing table" is "management VRF routing table" and "blue VRF routing table" as the "data routing table".
 This is a perception change.
 All the device originated applications (like DNS, apt-get) operating via management network need not be modified.
 They will continue to use default routing table (i.e., management VRF routing table) and send traffic via management port.
 Applications like Ping, Traceroute and DHCP client already operates on per-interface basis.
 This is not prototyped and hence there is no proof that applications can work without any change.
 Lastly none of the industry use this kind of perception change and hence this design option is dropped.

+### Alternate Solution Options for Bootup Sequence
+There are multiple ways in which the management namespace can be created in SONiC.
+The chosen solution explained in Design section is based on the solution provided at https://github.com/m0kct/debian-netns
+Following alternate solutions were also considered and dropped due to the reasons given below.

+**Option1: Use only /etc/network/interfaces**
+Understand the current SONiC (Debian) control flow on how the restarting of networking service uses the /etc/network/interfaces and find out how the IP address is configured for the interfaces and how the ifup/ifdown is being called.
+Find out where the linux commands are called/used and change them to use  “ip netns exec management” in such places based on the namespace to which the interface belongs to.
+For example, use "ip netns exec" for eth0 specific operations and dont use the same for interfaces that belong to default VRF.
+Linux configuration always happens in the default VRF context using the debian package “ifupdown”; this code flow will result in modifying this debian package.
+Instead, since there is an alternate solution without changing debian package, this option is dropped.

+**Option2: Avoid the usage of /etc/network/interfaces**
+This option is to use “ip netns exec” linux calls instead of following the networking service restart flow. i.e. Modify the existing SONiC control flow and avoid the usage of /etc/network/interfaces and "ifupdown" package to configure the interfaces.
+Solution is to modify the bootup sequence script “interfaces_config.sh” and make the direct linux shell commands to configure the management VRF and the required DNAT & SNAT rules.
+Comment out the "systemctl restart networking" so that the control flow that uses the /etc/network/interfaces is avoided.
+This means that  the existing SONiC solution that is based on /etc/network/interfacecs and networking restart is not used.
+**Disadvantages:**

+1. Current SONiC solution that uses the /etc/network/interfaces and networking restart will be deviating, which is not required in other options
+2. If user explicitly executes the "systemctl restart networking" command directly from linux shell, the  VRF configuration will be lost.
+This needs further investigation on solving all such cases.

+Due to the reasons given above, the solution given at https://github.com/m0kct/debian-netns is chosen and explained earlier in design section.